Grawnya/hangman/README.md

 * Quick flowing game with no interruptions or slow loading times
 * Simple change between light and dark mode
 * Clear knowledge of which letters pressed are right or wrong

+## User Stories
+* As a user, I want to easily interact with the game.
+* As a user, I want to know how to play the game.
+* As a user, I want to play a game that is not slow to run.
+* As a user, I want to know if the letter I selected is in the word or not in the game.